bstnbuck/MST/README.md

 ### Information
-- MST only runs with Linux OS
+- MST only runs with Linux and Windows OS
+- Tested on Windows 10, Debian 10 and Ubuntu 18/20

 ### The following is still being implemented
-* Maybe Windows support.
+* Special implementation for ILIAS